Toloka/toloka-kit/docs/reference/toloka.client.TolokaClient.find_aggregated_solutions.md

 It is better to use the "get_aggregated_solutions" method, that allows to iterate through all results.

+{% note info %}

-**Note**: In all aggregation purposes we are strongly recommending using our [crowd-kit library](https://github.com/Toloka/crowd-kit), that have more aggregation methods and can perform on your computers.
+In all aggregation purposes we are strongly recommending using our [crowd-kit library](https://github.com/Toloka/crowd-kit), that have more aggregation methods and can perform on your computers.

+{% endnote %}

 ## Parameters Description